New to this blog?

 We never know when this will happen -- only that it certainly will, so we have to be ready.

 This is where the “tedium” in the title of this blog comes into play.
 Our filming days typically run twelve hours or more, and that's a long time to pay attention to something written for a very young audience.
 Having set the alarm for 5:00 A.M. on Day One, I began to fade a couple of hours after lunch, drifting off into the warm embrace of sleep twice while a particularly dull scene was unfolding.

 Needless to say -- and for many reasons -- drifting off to sleep on set is not a good thing to do.
 I felt like an idiot, but nobody else seemed to notice... probably because they were falling asleep too.

 Day Two wasn't so bad, mostly because we worked with adult actors all day rather than kids.
-Although the script is a slapstick-heavy comedy painted with a very broad brush for an eventual viewing audience of young children, the grown-ups carry the load, which makes the watching/waiting much more bearable.
-Having endured a series of kids shows with very young actors over the past few years, I much prefer working with adult actors even if the scripts are just as juvenile.
-The adults bring a lot more to the table, and are much more fun to watch.
+Although the script is a slapstick-heavy comedy painted with a very broad brush for the target audience, it's the grown-ups who carry the load, which makes the watching/waiting much more bearable.
+Having endured a series of kids shows with very young actors over the past few years, I much prefer working with adults even if the scripts are no less juvenile.
+The older actors bring so much more to the table, and are a lot more fun to watch.